coding-rock/resources/README.md

-# This is the travel expert website
+# Nothing to show here.
 ## This is a personal webpage for testing.